top of page

 The River Center will host themed children's events throughout the year.
 The events will feature our fish tanks, interactive sand table, high powered microscope as well as themed activities and crafts for children.
 All ages are welcome and admission is free!

-Upcoming Open Days Events:
+Upcoming Open Days:

 2025 Nature Talks - Science Speaker Series